-This paranormal romance is a paperback edition was published by Berkley Sensation on October 4, 2011 and has 336 pages.
+paranormal romance that was published by Berkley Sensation on October 4, 2011 and has 336 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dragon Bound, Storm's Heart, Pia Saves the Day, Falling Light, "Dragos Meets Stinkpot"
+Other books by this author which I have reviewed include Dragon Bound, Storm's Heart, Pia Saves the Day, Falling Light, "Dragos Meets Stinkpot"

 Third in the Elder Races paranormal romance series revolving around Dragos Culebre and his Sentinels.
 This particular story takes place off the shore from San Francisco.
 If you’re interested, there is a chronological listing of the Elder Races books on my website.